 2.4: Initiatives Passed by Electorates’ Vote

-Congress shall not change or overrule a Direct Initiative except as permitted in the Direct Initiative.
-Nor shall a Direct Initiative shall not be subject to any veto.
+Congress shall not change, veto, or overrule electorate vote for Direct Initiatives except as permitted in the Direct Initiative.
+Nor shall a Direct Initiative shall not be subject to any Presidential veto.
 A Direct Initiative shall take effect when passed by the Electorate vote and immediately after certification of the vote.

 Congress does not have the power of Referendum and shall not attempt to create it except by a Constitutional Amendment.
 A later Direct Initiative, or a nationwide Referendum with the same voting criteria as the Direct Initiative, may change or overrule an earlier Direct Initiative or Referendum.

 Explanation of Initiatives Passed by Electorates’ Vote